The History of South Georgia Medical Center

 In January of 2005, SGMC opened its fifth ambulance/EMS station.
 This station, located on Enterprise Drive, provides emergency response for nearly 90,000 residents in the vicinity of Gornto Road, Baytree Road, Lankford Drive, West Hill Avenue, Old Clyattville Road, Knights Ferry Road and the Azalea City Industrial Park.

-December 13, 2005 brought changes to how SGMC answers calls.
+December 13, 2005 brought changes to how SGMC answers telephone calls.
 A new switchboard and answering system went into effect.
 This new system implements calls through the computer instead of the telephone.
-New automated greetings will go into effect; calls that are being held will continue to ring or be asked to continue to hold, and to retrieve calls you will only have to dial the extension.
-The phone system change brings a more professional environment and ease to those trying to reach SGMC.

-Pediatrics can now be found in 2-west after its big move from 2-east in January of 2006.
-This move was due to the increasing amount of children that were being seen in the unit.
-Moving to the West side of the floor gives them 15 rooms in which seven can be semi-private holding a maximum capacity of 22 beds.
+Pediatrics moved to 2-east in January of 2006.
+This move was due to the increasing amount of children that were being seen.
+Moving to the west side of the floor gives them 15 rooms in which seven can be semi-private holding a maximum capacity of 22 beds.

 The doors to Information Technology building and Materials Management expansion were opened on Friday, September 22, 2006.
 The Information Technology building houses new clinical and business computer systems that will help SGMC store and manage information now and in the future.
 Materials Management now has a newer and larger loading dock along with more storage space from its expansion.

-Ground breaking for the new Professional Building and Surgery Center was held in May 2007.
+Ground breaking for the new Medical Office building and Surgery Center was held in May 2007.
 These new facilities occupy the lot that was formerly Sallas-Mahone School on North Patterson.
-The Professional Building will have 75,749 square feet with 20 office suites.
+The Medical Office building will have 75,749 square feet with 20 office suites.
 The Surgery Center will have four operating rooms, 12 discharge areas and two cystoscopy rooms.

 SGMC welcomed upgrades to MRI scanners in July of 2007.
 The mobile MRI scanner was the first to be upgraded, and shortly behind it was the open MRI scanner where the .2 Tesla open magnet was replaced with a 1.5 Tesla long bore magnet.
 These improvements are just one of many that will improve the hospitals care for patients.